-- 11.1 You must be aware of and comply with your legal obligations in relation to safeguarding of children, young people and vulnerable adults. - 11.2 Protect and safeguard children, young people and other vulnerable adults from abuse.
-You must: - 11.2.1 Be alert to signs of abuse and denial of rights. - 11.2.2 Consider the needs and welfare of your patients. - 11.1.3 Report concerns to an appropriate person or organisation, whether this is your tutor, supervisor or training provider. - 11.2.4 Act quickly in order to prevent further risk of harm.
-Seek advice immediately if you are unsure of how to proceed. - 11.2.5 Keep adequate notes on what has happened and what actions you took. - 11.3 Promptly raise concerns about your patients, colleagues, employer or other organisation if patient or public safety might be at risk and encourage others to do the same.
+- 11.1 You must be aware of and comply with your legal obligations in relation to safeguarding of children, young people and vulnerable adults. - 11.2 Protect and safeguard children, young people and vulnerable adults from abuse.
+You must: - 11.2.1 Be alert to signs of abuse and denial of rights. - 11.2.2 Consider the needs and welfare of your patients. - 11.2.3 Report concerns to an appropriate person or organisation. - 11.2.4 Act quickly in order to prevent further risk of harm. - 11.2.5 Keep adequate notes on what has happened and what actions you took. - 11.3 Promptly raise concerns about your patients, colleagues, employer or other organisation if patient or public safety might be at risk and encourage others to do the same.
 Concerns should be raised with your employing, contracting, professional or regulatory organisation as appropriate.
-This is sometimes referred to as 'whistle-blowing' and certain aspects of this are protected by law. - 11.4 If you have concerns about your own fitness to practise whether due to issues with health, character, behaviour, judgement or any other matter that may damage the reputation of your profession, stop practising immediately and seek advice. - 11.5 If patients are at risk because of inadequate premises, equipment, resources, employment policies or systems, put the matter right if that is possible and/ or raise a concern. - 11.6 Ensure that any contracts or agreements that you enter into do not restrict you from raising concerns about patient safety including restricting what you are able to say when raising the concern. - 11.7 Ensure that when reporting concerns, you take account of your obligations to maintain confidentiality as outlined in standard 14.
+This is sometimes referred to as 'whistle-blowing' and certain aspects of this are protected by law.

+- 11.4 If you have concerns about your own fitness to practise whether due to issues with health, character, behaviour, judgement or any other matter that may damage the reputation of your profession, stop practising immediately and seek advice. - 11.5 If patients are at risk because of inadequate premises, equipment, resources, employment policies or systems, put the matter right if that is possible and/or raise a concern. - 11.6 Ensure that any contracts or agreements that you enter into do not restrict you from raising concerns about patient safety including restricting what you are able to say when raising the concern. - 11.7 Ensure that when reporting concerns, you take account of your obligations to maintain confidentiality as outlined in standard 14.

-- 5. The requirement to maintain confidentiality is not absolute and can be overridden in cases where this is in the public interest, such as where there is a risk of public harm. - 6.
-You should use your judgement to apply the guidance that follows to your own practice and the variety of settings in which you might work. - 7.
-If you have any questions about this guidance or how to apply it, you should consider seeking further advice which, depending on the nature of your question, may involve contacting appropriate professional colleagues, your employer, your professional indemnity insurance provider, your professional or representative body, or obtaining independent legal advice.
-Student optometrists and student dispensing opticians can additionally seek advice from their tutor, supervisor or training provider.
+- 5. The requirement to maintain confidentiality is not absolute and can be overridden in cases where there may be a risk of harm to the public.
+You should use your professional judgement to consider the professional requirement to maintain confidentiality alongside the need to ensure public protection. - 6.
+You should use your professional judgement to apply the guidance that follows to your own practice and the variety of settings in which you might work. - 7.
+If you have any questions about this guidance or how to apply it, you should consider seeking further advice which, depending on the nature of your question, may involve contacting appropriate professional colleagues, your employer, your professional indemnity insurance provider, your professional or representative body, the GOC or obtain independent legal advice.
+Student optometrists and student dispensing opticians should also seek advice from their tutor, supervisor or training provider.

-1. Disclosing confidential information about patients, with or without consent
+Section 1: Disclosing confidential information about patients, with or without consent